 Combatting fraud, waste and abuse is everyone's responsibility.
-As healthcare workers who provide health or administrative services for Medicare enrollees, and all medical patients, every action we take potentially affects the Medicare program.
+As healthcare workers who provide health or administrative services for Medicare patients, and all medical patients, every action we take potentially affects the Medicare program.

 Billions of dollars are improperly spent every year due to fraud, waste and abuse.
 This affects every one of us!
-This training, required within 90 days of initial hire and at least annually thereafter, will enable you to detect, correct and prevent FWA.
+This training, required within 90 days of initial hire and at least annually thereafter, will enable you to be part of the solution by showing how to detect, correct and prevent FWA.